Add subtitles manually or with SRT to MKV online

 Open Clideo’s Subtitle Editor in any browser and add a recording from your personal device by hitting the pane “Choose file”.

-You can also call the drop-down menu on the same pane and upload a file stored online: from your cloud storage accounts or any other Internet resource.
-In the latter case you’ll need to copy a direct clip’s URL and paste it to the last field of the menu.
+You can also call the drop-down menu on the same pane and upload a file from your cloud storage accounts.

 Add subtitles to MKV permanently

 At this step you can choose how to add subtitles.
-Two options are available: you can either combine SRT files with MKV video (Upload .SRT) or add them manually.
+Several options are available: for example, you can combine SRT files with MKV video (Upload .SRT) or add them manually.
 Whatever you choose, you’ll be transferred to the editor.

 Find the pane on the right from the player – here you can edit, rewrite, delete or add captions for each frame.
 They’ll immediately appear on the timeline below.
 Here you can drag them, overlap, extend or shorten, change their timing, etc.